 - Water and sewer service (account must be closed and the final bill must be paid).
 The issuance of a demolition permit constitutes an implied request as well as permission from the building owner for discontinuance of the water service connection.
 As a courtesy, temporary use of the water service connection will be allowed for construction purposes only if requested in writing.

-- The existing sewer lateral must be capped at the property line by the owner and inspected by the County.
+- The existing sewer lateral must be capped at the property line by the owner and inspected by Inspection Services Division (ISD).
 A separate plumbing permit is required.
 You must provide the plumbing permit number with your application.

 - You must complete an Asbestos Inspection and Awareness Form.